Bricklaying and WorldSkills Australia

 ABBTF and WorldSkills Training – Leadership and Scholarship

-Apprentice Bricklayers are given every opportunity to compete in WorldSkills competitions.
+Apprentice Bricklayers are given every opportunity to compete in WorldSkills Australia competitions.
 We are very fortunate to have an expert bricklayer trainer Troy Everett in our trade.
-He enthusiastically supports and helps organise participation in WorldSkills at every level, from Regional to Skillaroo, along with establishing a reputation as international advisor.
+He enthusiastically supports and helps organise participation in competitions at every level, from Regional to Skillaroo and along the way has established a strong reputation as an international advisor.

 In addition, to best prepare our International contender, ABBTF has developed the “World Class Bricklaying Scholarship” which is aimed at optimising the opportunity for the young bricklayer to compete at International level.
 The Scholarship is available to provide support which could include training time and coaching, support to compete at lead-up competitions, mentoring, personal and professional development, engaging a sport psychologist, tools and equipment, etc.